Open Book

 Members

-This project is carried out at the University of Luxembourg, with Dr. Hakam Agha and Prof. Jan Lagerwall as the main personal involved in this project.
+This project was carried out at the University of Luxembourg, with Dr. Hakam Agha and Prof. Jan Lagerwall as the main personnel involved in this project.

 Funding and duration

-LAB’RINTH is funded by Office of Naval Research Global (ONRG).
-Its duration is from the 1st of July 2019 till 30th June 2022.
+LAB’RINTH was funded by the Office of Naval Research Global (ONRG) from 1 July 2019 through 30 June 2022.